Hawke government: 1990s recession

 By July 1990, Australia was entering severe recession.
 Initially, the Treasurer had insisted Australia would face a "soft landing", but after receiving the September quarter accounts indicating a large contraction of 1.6 per cent, he adopted a different political strategy, instead arguing that the downturn was a necessary correction by opening a press conference in November as follows:

 The popularity of Hawke's prime ministership, along with the health of the Hawke-Keating political partnership deteriorated along with the Australian economy and Keating began to position himself for a challenge.
 The government promised economic recovery for 1991 and launched a series of asset sales to increase revenue.
 GDP sank, unemployment rose, revenue collapsed and welfare payments surged.

 The Opposition turned to economist John Hewson as its new leader.
 Hewson argued that the nation was in economic crisis.
 He said the Hawke-Keating government had increased the severity of the recession by initially encouraging the economy to boom post-stock crash as elections were approaching, which necessitated higher interest rates and tighter monetary policy than would otherwise have been necessary.
 Hewson called for a radical reform program and formulated a package which included a consumption tax policy and industrial relations reform to address the poor economic situation.
 The Fightback! policy was launched in November 1991.
 The comprehensive plan further destabilised Hawke's leadership.

 The ACTU campaigned for a wage increase.
 Hawke brokered an increase for waterside workers and public servants.
 By April 1991, unemployment was nearing 10% and rising.
 On 3 June, Keating challenged Hawke for the leadership of Labor, but lost the vote and became a destabilising presence on the back bench.
 The new treasurer, John Kerin and deputy prime minister Brian Howe blamed Keating's 1990 economic policy for the poor state of the Australian economy.
 Industrial Relations Minister Peter Cook indicated an intention to introduce a more flexible wage system.
-In his July budget, Kerrin forecast a deficit of $4.7 billion.
+In his July budget, Kerin forecast a deficit of $4.7 billion.
 In a press conference, Kerin was unable to recall what GOS – gross operating surplus – stood for.
-In December, shortly before Keating's successful second challenge against Hawke, Kerin was removed as Treasurer and appointed Minister for Transport and Communications and the Minister for Finance, Ralph Willis, became Treasurer.
+In December, shortly before Keating's successful second challenge against Hawke, Kerin was removed as treasurer and appointed minister for transport and communications and the minister for finance, Ralph Willis, became treasurer.
 Hawke attributed the change to loss of confidence in communication.

 By 1992, shortly after Hawke lost office, unemployment had reached 11 per cent, the highest level in Australia since the Great Depression of the 1930s.